gabr0236/Wheel-of-Fortune/README.md

 * NFR_8 - The minSdkVersion should be 24

 ## Get Started
-To get started simply run the app.
+To get started, simply run the app.
 Sometimes a rebuild/clean/invalidate cache is required before running the app.

 ## License
 Copyright 2021 Gabriel Rosenzweig Haugbøl